 Their litter boxes should always be clean as they are precise about bathroom hygiene.
 If it is left unclean, they tend to use other places in the house.

 - Glycogen Storage Disease IV – is a rare genetic condition that affects the metabolism of their glucose.
-A DNA or genetic test is available and can be done to identify the affected and carrier cats.

 - Retinal dysplasia – is an eye defect that causes spots on their retina but does not affect the cat's vision.